 - rehearsal and testing of emergency procedures

-- introducing safeguards such as high visibility clothing and additional powered plant and machinery guarding
+- using safeguards such as high visibility clothing

 - who should be responsible for notifying emergency service organisations